 Most side-quests or dungeon bosses are just the re-iterated versions of the base game’s bosses who are just given a slight change of weapon and sometimes deal different elemental damage.

 It is not a game-breaking experience or anything that ruins the quality of Elden Ring but still, the boss’s design is the field we think FromSoftware downplayed a little and should look at it if they’re planning to launch Elden Ring Story DLC in the future.

-- The open world of Elden Ring is very well-designed.
+- The vast world within Elden Ring is very well-designed.

-- Some of the areas are exceptionally stunning, with detailed environments that are incredibly immersive.
+- Certain areas are breathtaking, with stunningly detailed environments that are immersive.

-- Elden Ring’s characters are amazing and memorable.
+- Elden Ring’s characters are incredible and memorable.

-- The writing is great and does an amazing job of keeping you engaged in the story.
+- The writing is fantastic and does a fantastic job of keeping you engaged to the tale.

-- Elden Ring’s combat system is unique and incredibly fun
+- Elden Ring’s combat strategy is original and thrillingly fun.